-In this unit students are introduced to the stages of the problem solving methodology.
-Students focus on how data can be used within software tools such as databases and spreadsheets to create data visualisations, and the use of programming languages to develop working software solutions.
+In this Unit students are introduced to the stages of the problem-solving methodology - Analysis, Design, Development, Evaluation.
+Students focus on how data can be used to create information products within software tools such as databases and spreadsheets and the use of programming languages to develop working software solutions.

-In area of study 1, students respond to an analysis of requirements and designs to identify and collect data in order to present their findings as data visualisations.
-They present work that includes database, spreadsheet and data visualisations.

-In area of study 2, students select and use a programming language to create a working software solution.
-Students prepare, document and monitor project plans and engage in all stages of the problem-solving methodology.
+In Area of Study 1 students respond to a teacher-provided analysis of requirements and designs to identify and manipulate data in order to produce a database solution.
+In Area of Study 2 students use a programming language to create a working software solution.

-- A software tool to analyse data (EXCEL, ACCESS) - A software tool to create a graphic solution (ADOBE CS, PHOTOSHOP, PAINT.NET) - A software tool for planning a project (PROJECT, VISIO) - A programming language (VISUAL BASIC).
+- A software tool to manipulate data (EXCEL, ACCESS) - A software tool for planning a project (PROJECT, VISIO) - · A programming language (VISUAL BASIC)

-In this unit students focus on developing innovative solutions to needs or opportunities that they have identified, and propose strategies for reducing security risks to data and information in a networked environment.
+In this Unit students focus on developing innovative software solutions for problems, needs or opportunities that they have identified, and propose strategies for reducing security risks to data and information in a networked environment.

-In area of study 1, students select a topic for further study to create an innovative solution in an area of interest.
+In Area of Study 1 students select a topic for further study to create an innovative solution in an area of interest.
 The innovative solution can be presented as a proof of concept, a prototype or a product.
-Students engage in all areas of the problem-solving methodology.

-In area of study 2, as an introduction to cybersecurity, students investigate networks and the threats, vulnerabilities and risks to data and information.
+Students engage in all steps of the problem-solving methodology.
+In Area of Study 2, as an introduction to cybersecurity, students investigate networks and the threats, vulnerabilities and risks to data and information.
 They propose strategies to protect the data accessed using a network.

-- A programming or scripting language that can support object-oriented programming (VISUAL BASIC) - A graphic tool to represent a network (VISIO, ADOBE CS).
+- A programming language.
+(VISUAL BASIC) - A graphic tool to represent a network.
+(VISIO, ADOBE CS)